-First contact with it’s victims is always through the ouija board.
-Even though some experiences may start off positive, they always end up being negative, which is one of them main reasons why many researchers believe that ZoZo is a demon.
-There are many false internet sites that are creating a false history of the entity.
-Some falsely claim that the entity was responsible for the possession of Roland Doe, others claim the entity is connected to Annelise Michel, however, it’s origins remain a mystery.
+Some falsely claim that the entity was responsible for the possession of Roland Doe, and others claim the entity is connected to Annelise Michel, however, its origins remain a mystery.
 We have only found two references to the name:

 - Manuel A. Malet’s 1906, book the Infernal Dictionary, ZoZo appears under the name of the demon known as Pazuzu.

-The one thing that can be substantiated is the extreme negative psychological, and physical experiences that people have.
-Some of these experiences include bad luck, depression, thoughts of suicide, and in some instances rape.
-Some paranormal researchers believe that the demon may be either a incubus or succubus or a thoughtform.
+The one thing that can be substantiated is the extremely negative psychological, and physical experiences that people have.
+Another warning signs of ZoZo is that some of these experiences include bad luck, depression, thoughts of suicide, and in some instances rape.
+Some paranormal researchers believe that the demon may be either an incubus or succubus or a thought form.

 What is ZoZo?

 ZoZo’s power seems to come from the name being spoken.
-During one ouija board session that I had with another ZoZo Demon survivor Darren Evan’s the responses through the Ouija Board became stronger and stronger once the name was repeated over and over.
-Many ouija sessions were true ZoZo communication occurs involve the plancette sliding over Z-O-Z-O, which causes not only the participants to say it’s name but to also focus their subconscious energy upon that entity.
+During one ouija board session that I had with another ZoZo Demon survivor, Darren Evans.
+Another warning signs of ZoZo is that the responses through the Ouija Board became stronger and stronger once the name was repeated over and over.
+Many ouija sessions where true ZoZo communication occurs involve the planchette sliding over Z-O-Z-O, which causes not only the participants to say its name but to also focus their subconscious energy upon that entity.

 Abracadabra is an ancient Aramaic phrase that means, “As I speak, I create”.
 This phrase seems to hold true for the ZoZo demon.

-Below is a list of warnings signs that may indicate contact with the entity during a session.
-While there tons of paranormal entities, ghosts, and demons that may emulate the entity, these are the most common signs that it may be present.
+While there are tons of paranormal entities, ghosts, and demons that may emulate the entity, these are the 13 warning signs of ZoZo Ouija Board influence.